TukuToi/better-wp-plugin-boilerplate/README.md

 ## Features

 * The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/), and [Documentation Standards](https://developer.wordpress.org/coding-standards/inline-documentation-standards/).
+* The plugin is 100% WPCS (WordPress Coding Sniffer) Compliant.
 * All classes, functions, and variables are documented so that you know what you need to change.
 * The Boilerplate uses a strict file organization scheme that corresponds both to the WordPress Plugin Repository structure, and that makes it easy to organize the files that compose the plugin.
 * The project includes a `.pot` file as a starting point for internationalization.